shashank-cr07/mall-driveway-automation-system/README.md

 ## Future Enhancements

-- Integrating a system to count available parking slots based on real-time data.
 - Implementing a mobile app to display parking availability remotely.
 - Adding RFID or camera-based vehicle recognition for enhanced security.